 Since the player will make more decisions when occupying multiple spots, use the total hands played rather than rounds (dealer hands).

-For the Basic strategy decisions that were not encountered, BJSurvey has to assume that they are being played correctly.
-Therefore, a player would appear to be more skilled than he actually is when the sample size is too small as he never had the opportunity to make those mistakes.
-This causes a slightly lower-than-actual long-term "Total Casino Advantage".
+For the unencountered Basic strategy decisions, BJSurvey has to assume that the player did them correctly.
+Therefore, a player would appear to be more skilled than he is when the sample size is too small as he never had the opportunity to make those mistakes.
+This small sample size causes a slightly lower-than-actual long-term "Total Casino Advantage."